backupbrew/switchbrew/HID services.md

 ## GetNpadInterfaceType

-Takes an input u32 NpadIdType, returns an output u8.
+Takes an input u32 NpadIdType, returns an output u8 NpadInterfaceType.

+The NpadInterfaceType must be 1-4, otherwise this will assert.

 ## VibrationDeviceHandle